-The Corporation of Naracoorte has a total area of 23.28 square kilometers.
-It is situated midway between Adelaide and Melbourne, and is within easy travelling distance of anywhere in the South East.
+The Corporation of Naracoorte had a total area of 23.28 square kilometres.
+It was situated midway between Adelaide and Melbourne, and was within easy travelling distance of anywhere in the South East.

-Naracoorte itself, a progressive, attractive Town, is the centre of the State’s most important rural District.
+Naracoorte itself, a progressive, attractive town, was the centre of the State’s most important rural district.

-The Town centre is a low-lying area through which a creek flows.
-It is flanked by hills to the northern and eastern sides, while to the west the plains extended for 15 to 20 kilometers.
+The town centre was a low-lying area through which a creek flowed.
+It was flanked by hills to the northern and eastern sides, while to the west the plains extended for 15-20 kilometres.

-The North Parklands, of nearly 300 hectares (apart from the recreation areas), include a large area of pine plantations.
-The aerodrome to the south-west of the Town, an area of approximately 80 hectares, was previously the South Parklands.
+The North Parklands, of nearly 300 hectares (apart from the recreation areas), included a large area of pine plantations.
+The aerodrome to the south-west of the town, an area of approximately 80 hectares, was previously the South Parklands.

-At the June 1933 Census the Town of Naracoorte had a population of 1554; by 1985 it had reached 5100.
-Naracoorte’s importance as an urban centre has been acknowledged by it steady growth during the last fifty years.
-The opening in 1973 of the South East Meats abattoir (Now Teys Bros.) at Hynam, employs up to 450 people, had a significant effect on this growth.
+At the June 1933 Census, the town of Naracoorte had a population of 1554; by 1985 it had reached 5100.
+Naracoorte’s importance as an urban centre had been acknowledged by its steady growth during the last fifty years.
+The opening in 1973 of the South East Meats abattoir (now Teys Bros.) at Hynam, employing up to 450 people, had a significant effect on this growth.

-Naracoorte is the commercial and retailing hub of the Mid and Upper South East: a stable, solid Town in the richest grazing area in the State.
-Several Government departments have their regional headquarters in Naracoorte because of its strategic central location.
+Naracoorte was the commercial and retail hub of the Mid and Upper South East: a stable, solid town in the richest grazing area in the State.
+Several Government departments had their regional headquarters in Naracoorte because of its strategic central location.

-The Town’s main industries are South East Meats (export abattoirs) and Mini Jumbuk.
-Great endeavours are being made to attract new Industrial Estate has been established, and very attractive incentives are available to incoming industry and commerce.
+The town’s main industries were South East Meats (export abattoirs) and Mini Jumbuk.
+Great endeavours were being made to attract new industries - an Industrial Estate had been established, and very attractive incentives were available to incoming industry and commerce.

-Naracoorte has two kindergartens catering for children aged from four to five: Middle DeGaris Kindergarten, situated near the Memorial Oval parklands, and the Naracoorte North Kindergarten on Park Terrace.
+Naracoorte had two kindergartens catering for children aged from four to five: Michelle DeGaris Memorial Kindergarten, situated near the Memorial Oval parklands, and the Naracoorte North Kindergarten on Park Terrace.

-The Naracoorte Primary School, also on Park Terrace, is a well-equipped, up-to-date school with an opened classroom design.
-Country students travel by bus to attend this school.
-The Naracoorte South Primary School, a modern two-storeyed structure, was opened on 18 October 1965.
-The Naracoorte and District High School, a large school in a most attractive setting, is situated off the northern approached to the Town.
-Teaching is provided to Year 12 standard, and agriculture and animal husbandry studies are also available.
+The Naracoorte Primary School, also on Park Terrace, was a well-equipped, up-to-date school with an open classroom design.
+Country students travelled by bus to attend this school.
+The Naracoorte South Primary School, a modern two-storey structure, was opened on 18 October 1965.
+The Naracoorte and District High School, a large school in a most attractive setting, was situated off the northern approach to the town.
+Teaching was provided to Year 12 level, and agriculture and animal husbandry studies were also available.

-The Naracoorte College of T.A.F.E is constantly expanding, and it is very well equipped to handle the multiplicity of course taught throughout the year.
+The Naracoorte College of T.A.F.E was constantly expanding, and was very well equipped to handle the multiplicity of courses taught throughout the year.

-Over many years comprehensive health services have been established within Naracoorte.
+Over many years, comprehensive health services had been established within Naracoorte.

-The area is serviced by the Naracoorte Hospital, located in Jenkins Terrace.
-This 100-bed non-Government hospital offers many integrated health care facilities which include a modern physiotherapy section containing a hydrotherapy pool (opened in 1984), the services of a speech and hearing pathologist, and extended and Day Care services.
+The area was serviced by the Naracoorte Hospital, located in Jenkins Terrace.
+This 100-bed non-Government hospital offered many integrated health care facilities including a modern physiotherapy section containing a hydrotherapy pool (opened in 1984), the services of a speech and hearing pathologist, and extended and Day Care services.

-Naracoorte has more than ten practicing doctors, most of whom consult from Medical centre, and there are specialists in the fields of pediatrics; ear, nose, and throat; and hypnotherapy.
-Resident dentists, optometrists, and chiropractors also have practices in the Town.
+Naracoorte had more than 10 practising doctors, most of whom consulted from Medical centre, and there were specialists in the fields of pediatrics; ear, nose, and throat; and hypnotherapy.
+Resident dentists, optometrists, and chiropractors also had practices in the town.

-Allied health services such as C.A.F.H.S., St John Ambulance, and an Alcohol and Drug Treatment Clinic are all available within Naracoorte, and voluntary services such as Meals on Wheels, Red Cross, and other health related organizations are well represented and supported.
+Allied health services such as C.A.F.H.S., St John Ambulance and an Alcohol and Drug Treatment Clinic were all available within Naracoorte, and voluntary services such as Meals on Wheels, Red Cross and other health-related organisations were well represented and supported.

 An innovative addition to the co-ordination of health services within Naracoorte was the joint appointment by the Hospital Board and the Corporation of Naracoorte of a Community Health Officer in 1984.

-The pioneers brought their religion with them, and Naracoorte has two churches of architectural and historical significance.
-The Presbyterian Church, built in 1874, is a solid limestone structure of Gothic design, with memorial windows.
-Its spire is a note landmark, visible from the western plains for some 25 kilometers.
-The Anglican Church, also built of solid limestone in 1880, has an impressive tower.
-Both structures, set on the hills overlooking the Town centre, are striking memorials to Naracoorte’s pioneers.
+The pioneers brought their religion with them, and Naracoorte had two churches of architectural and historical significance.
+The Presbyterian Church, built in 1874, was a solid limestone structure of Gothic design, with memorial windows.
+Its spire was a notable landmark, visible from the western plains for some 25 kilometres.
+The Anglican Church, also built of solid limestone in 1880, had an impressive tower.
+Both structures, set on the hills overlooking the town centre, were striking memorials to Naracoorte’s pioneers.

-The Catholic Church of St Thomas Aquinas, which shares the hill overlooking the Town, was erected in the early 1930s and replaced a much smaller building near the same locality.
+The Catholic Church of St Thomas Aquinas, which shared the hill overlooking the town, was erected in the early 1930s and replaced a much smaller building near the same locality.
 The Methodist (now Uniting) Church was also really on the scene.
 The present modern building, built in 1957, replaced two earlier churches now demolished.

-St John’s Lutheran Church was built in 1952, and the very modern Church of Christ on Jehovah’s Witnesses, one of the latest churches to be constructed, is in Naracoorte South, a residential area.
+St John’s Lutheran Church was built in 1952, and the very modern Church of Christ, one of the latest churches to be constructed, was in Naracoorte South, a residential area.

-The Assemblies of God Karobran New Life Centre was recently established in Robertson Street.
+The Assemblies of God's Karobran New Life Centre was established in Robertson Street.

-Other churches and Christian organizations have regular meetings in various halls, but no building of their own.
+Other churches and Christian organisations had regular meetings in various halls, but not in buildings of their own.

-Naracoorte is a popular tourist destination, with about 60 000 a year visiting the famous Naracoorte Caves situated 11 kilometers south of the Town centre, within the boundaries of the District Council of Naracoorte.
+Naracoorte was a popular tourist destination, with about 60,000 people a year visiting the famous Naracoorte Caves situated 11 kilometres south of the town centre, within the boundaries of the District Council of Naracoorte.

-Many visitors choose to stay at Naracoorte’s modern caravan park, which has up-to-date amenities, over a hundred powered sites, and plenty of camping areas, all close to the man-made swimming lake in the North Parklands.
-The lake features a pontoon and safe swimming areas for children, and is a popular picnic spot in summer, with shady trees, barbecues, and playgrounds.
+Many visitors chose to stay at Naracoorte’s modern caravan park, which had up-to-date amenities, over a hundred powered sites, and plenty of camping areas, all close to the man-made swimming lake in the North Parklands.
+The lake featured a pontoon and safe swimming areas for children, and was a popular picnic spot in summer, with shady trees, barbecues, and playgrounds.

-Accommodation is also provided by three hotels and four motels in the Town, all of a high standard.
+Accommodation was also provided by three hotels and four motels in the town, all of a high standard.

-Some popular tourist attractions are the Sheeps Back Museum in antiquated household and farm items, and machinery and engines dating back to the early 1900s, also the Naracoorte Visitor Information Centre is located here.
+Some popular tourist attractions were The Sheep's Back Museum displaying antiquated household and farm items and machinery and engines dating back to the early 1900s.
+The Naracoorte Visitor Information Centre was also located here.

-The Regional Public Art Gallery in Ormerod Street mounts exhibitions from the works of the local Palette Club, the Art Gallery of South Australia, and other art bodies, and also has a collection of oils, watercolours, etchings, and ceramics.
+The Regional Public Art Gallery in Ormerod Street mounted exhibitions from the works of the local Palette Club, the Art Gallery of South Australia and other art bodies, and also had a collection of oils, watercolours, etchings, and ceramics.

 FESTIVALS AND OTHER COMMUNITY EVENTS:

-Annual Events for a number of organizations are of considerable interest, and attract many visitors.
+Annual events for a number of organisations were of considerable interest, and attracted many visitors.

-The Naracoorte Racing Club holds several race meetings every year, the main meeting being a two-day event that features the running of the Naracoorte Cup usually during the first week in March in conjunction with the Taste the Limestone Coast festival.
+The Naracoorte Racing Club held several race meetings every year, the main meeting being a two-day event that featured the running of the Naracoorte Cup usually during the first week in March in conjunction with the Taste the Limestone Coast festival.

-The Annual Sheep Dog Trials, a three-day event held in April, attracts dogs, with their owners, from four States.
+The Annual Sheep Dog Trials, a three-day event held in April, attracted dogs, with their owners, from four States.

-The Pastoral and Agricultural Society’s annual show held in the second week in October, features exhibits of livestock and produce from the rural community.
-The horses-in-action section is always well supported.
+The Pastoral and Agricultural Society’s annual show held in the second week in October, featured exhibits of livestock and produce from the rural community.
+The horses-in-action section was always well supported.

-An open-air art exhibition in MacIntosh Square, staged by the Naracoorte Lions Club during the last weekend in November, features works by artists from all over the Australia.
+An open-air art exhibition in Macintosh Square, staged by the Naracoorte Lions Club during the last weekend in November, featured works by artists from all over the Australia.

-The Naracoorte Rotary Club holds Annual Wool Show in December, and this is well supported by local graziers.
-Proceeds from the sale of the wool are donated to charitable organizations.
+The Naracoorte Rotary Club held the Annual Wool Show in December and this was well supported by local graziers.
+Proceeds from the sale of the wool were donated to charitable organisations.

-The “We’re Proud of Naracoorte” Week, held during the last week of school in December, has captured the people’s imagination, and involves the whole own in a wide variety of activities.
+The “We’re Proud of Naracoorte” Week, held during the last week of school in December, captured the people’s imagination and involved the whole town in a wide variety of activities.

-On the northern extremity of Naracoorte’s North Parklands there is a championship-standard 18-hole golf course which is maintained all year round.
-Near to the Town, there are two hockey fields and clubrooms Adjacent to this area, the Soccer Club has two pitches and its own clubrooms: these are fronted by the major stadium complex, which houses two basketball courts and four squash courts.
-Next come thirty tennis courts, which also cater for two netball associations.
+On the northern extremity of Naracoorte’s North Parklands, there was a championship-standard 18-hole golf course which was maintained all year round.
+Near to the town, there were two hockey fields and clubrooms.
+Adjacent to this area, the Soccer Club had two pitches and its own clubrooms.
+These were fronted by the major stadium complex, which housed two basketball courts and four squash courts.
+Next came 30 tennis courts, which also catered for two netball associations.

-The next major complex represents the clubrooms for tennis and netball, and the Naracoorte Football Club.
-The latter’s new football oval fronts this building.
-On the eastern side of this oval is the B.M.X. track, while further east are older features such as the Wortley Baseball and Cricket Club Oval, with its classrooms.
-Adjoining Wortley Oval is the Naracoorte Caravan Park flanked by the swimming lake.
-Closer to the Town centre, Naracoorte has two bowling clubs, both with well-kept greens and modern clubrooms.
+The next major complex represented the clubrooms for tennis and netball and the Naracoorte Football Club.
+The latter’s new football oval fronted this building.
+On the eastern side of this oval was the B.M.X. track, while further east were older features such as the Wortley Baseball and Cricket Club Oval.
+Adjoining Wortley Oval was the Naracoorte Caravan Park flanked by the swimming lake.
+Closer to the town centre, Naracoorte had two bowling clubs, both with well-kept greens and modern clubrooms.

-The Memorial Oval between the Caves Road and Memorial Drive has two cricket ovals and a baseball/softball area, as well as table tennis clubrooms; while further away, past the oval and off the Caves conducts its meeting on a well-kept turf track.
+The Memorial Oval between Caves Road and Memorial Drive had two cricket ovals and a baseball/softball area as well as table tennis clubrooms.

-Visitors dependent on public transport can reach Naracoorte by train from Adelaide on six days a week, or by plane from Monday to Friday.
-Ansett provides a daily bus service to and from Melbourne.
-Taxi companies in Naracoorte provide transport over shorter distances.
+Visitors dependent on public transport could reach Naracoorte by train from Adelaide six days a week, or by plane from Monday to Friday.
+Ansett provided a daily bus service to and from Melbourne.
+Taxi companies in Naracoorte provided transport over shorter distances.